cybertraining-dsc/fa20-523-326/project/project.md

 | TAMIL NADU | 435634 | 780431 | 55.82 |
 | UTTARAKHAND | 378917 | 987775 | 38.36 |

 Survey dataset had three primary attribute reported at state level.
-Data reported from 2013 to 2109 for in-milk animals, yield per in-milk and milk production per state were averaged for analysis purpose.
+Data reported from 2013 to 2019 for in-milk animals, yield per in-milk and milk production per state were averaged for analysis purpose.
 Total number of buffalos per breed type were calculated reported in the dataset.
-Below was the list of breeds identified form dataset
+Following list of breeds were identified from dataset [^2].

 - Banni
 - Bhadawari